23 minute read

 Signals can appear both synchronous and asynchronously.
 Signals can occur in direct response to an action taken by a CPU, or they can manifest similar to interrupts.

-Both signals and interrupts have a unique identifier whose values depends on the hardware or operating system.
+Both signals and interrupts have a unique identifier whose values depend on the hardware or operating system.

 Both interrupts and signals can be masked.
 An interrupt can be masked on a per-CPU basis and a signal can be masked on a per-process basis.
 A mask is used to disable or delay the notification of an incoming interrupt or signal.